doihi/lemon0.0.9-fixed/README.md

 # lemon0.0.9-fixed
-add future, lemon, and phobos to cape
+add future, lemon, and phobos to Cape

 add NoWeather to NoRender

-add a name color to the nametags
+add a name color to the Nametags

-add extend to rendertweaks
+add extend to RenderTweaks